 Yes, the Newtonian force of gravity is somewhat illusory in Einstein’s view.
 As Einstein realized, Newton’s force is relative — that is, it is perspective-dependent, much like centrifugal force.
 That means that it doesn’t make sense to specify its strength and direction in the way that Newton would have recommended; different observers will view it differently.

-But still, gravity is not like centrifugal force; it’s not an illusion.
+But still, gravity is not like centrifugal force; it’s not a pure illusion.
 There are aspects of gravity that are intrinsic and not relative — they are independent of one’s perspective — and because of this, gravity is not to be viewed as fictitious.
 It’s certainly not a Newtonian force.
 But it is most definitely a force in the modern physics sense.
 (And it’s not alone in being partly ficticious: even electric and magnetic forces have aspects that are relative and others that are intrinsic.
 For instance, from your perspective, a stationary electrically charged particle is surrounded by nonzero electric field but has zero magnetic field; however, if I travel rapidly past you, I will claim that the magnetic field around the particle is nonzero.
 Both of us are right.)

 A separate argument sometimes made in this context is that in Einstein’s view, gravity is a manifestation of the curvature of space and time, and so, it is claimed, gravity isn’t a real force.
 But this has no bearing on the question of whether the gravity is fictitious.
 Space-time curvature causes effects that we can choose to interpret as forces, and there are aspects of those forces which are not illusory.